sy2002/QNICE-FPGA/README.md

   ```
   You will be asked several questions.
 Answer them using the default answers
   by pressing `Enter` instead of answering manually by choosing `y` or `n`.
+  When done, `cd ..` back to the QNICE root folder.

 * Compile the mandelbrot demo by entering
   `assembler/asm demos/mandel.asm`.